Stevey009/ai-assistant/README.md

 pip install -r requirements.txt
 ```

-2. Create a `.env` file with your OpenAI API key (one is already included with a placeholder):
+2. Set your OpenAI API key.
+Locally, create a `.env` file (a placeholder is included) or add it to Streamlit Cloud secrets:

 ```
 OPENAI_API_KEY=your-api-key-here